michaelthorne/michaelthorne.github.io/_posts/2017-05-29-fnb-cape-town-12-onerun-review.md

 #### Obstacle course

-As expected, I had a tough task ahead of me, for as far as the eye could see, runners filled both lanes of the road into town.
-It became an obstacle course of weaving between walkers and joggers as I made my way towards the harbour.
+As expected, I had a tough task ahead of me.
+For as far as the eye could see, runners filled both lanes of the road into town.
+It was an obstacle course of weaving between walkers and joggers as I made my way towards the harbour.
 The pacers for 1:15 and 1:25 were soon overtaken and I saw a glimmer of hope in the form of the flag of a 55 minute pacer (4:30/km).